boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 will always have countable complexity.

 Let A~1~,A~2~,\... be sets with countable complexities x~1~,x~2~,\... .
-I claim first that there is an element x of X that exceeds all of the x~n~.
-To see this, first note that the union of the sets I(x~n~) is not the whole of X, since it is a countable union of countable sets and X is uncountable.
-Now let x be the smallest element of X that belongs to none of the intervals I(x~n~).
-It is possible that x=x~n~ for some n, but we can at least say that the successor y of x exceeds every x~n~, from which it follows that the union or intersection of the A~n~ has complexity at most y.
+I claim first that there is an element $X$ of $X$ that exceeds all of the x~n~.
+To see this, first note that the union of the sets I(x~n~) is not the whole of X, since it is a countable union of countable sets and $X$ is uncountable.
+Now let $X$ be the smallest element of $X$ that belongs to none of the intervals I(x~n~).
+It is possible that x=x~n~ for some n, but we can at least say that the successor y of $X$ exceeds every x~n~, from which it follows that the union or intersection of the A~n~ has complexity at most y.

-It is not obvious, but can be shown, that for every countable x in X there is a Borel set of complexity x.
+It is not obvious, but can be shown, that for every countable $X$ in X there is a Borel set of complexity x.
 (Earlier we showed this for x=2, with an unnecessarily complicated example - the rational numbers is another.)